tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 </details>

-## Yomichan
+## Rikaitan

-Yomichan
+Rikaitan
 is a web browser extension with a pop-up dictionary that allows you to look up unknown words with the hover of a mouse.
-To get Yomichan follow [this setup guide](setting-up-yomichan.html).
+To get Rikaitan follow [this setup guide](setting-up-yomichan.html).
 In order to be able to make Anki cards don't forget to install [AnkiConnect](https://ankiweb.net/shared/info/2055492159).

-An archive with dictionaries for Yomichan can be downloaded by following the link below.
+An archive with dictionaries for Rikaitan can be downloaded by following the link below.

 <p align="center">
 	<a class="download_button" href="https://disk.yandex.com/d/dmS_-JVE2fkMDQ">Download</a>